atwellpub/resend-welcome-email/readme.txt

 == Frequently Asked Questions ==

-= Do you provide free support for this plugin =
+= Do you provide support for this plugin =

-No. But we have a public github and we do offer paid support.
-Contact the plugin developer to commission your work.
+Not really.
+Please open an issue though if you have a problem.
+I am keeping track with pull requests so fire away.

 == Changelog ==

+= 1.1.2 =
+* Adding language files sk_SK.po, sk_SK.mo

 = 1.1.1 =
 * Adding resend welcome email to user row action link.
 * Converting edit_user to edit_users to fix soft error.

 = 1.1.0 =